fangonaut/farg-test002/content/_index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >-
-          Do you need a voiceover for your programme? we can provide male and female artists.
+          Do you need a voiceover or video for your programme?
+We have voiceover and video production capabilty in house.
         actions:
           - label: Learn More
             url: /features